morarupasukaru/devdocs/frontend/RxJS.md

     * [merge](https://rxjs.dev/api/index/function/merge)
       creates an observable which concurrently emits all values from every given input observable
     * [zip](https://rxjs.dev/api/index/function/zip)
-      combine and emit n-th value of the any observables as an array
+      combine and emit n-th value of any observables as an array
       * difference with [combineLatest](https://rxjs.dev/api/index/function/combineLatest):
         zip waits until all observables emit values with same index with combine values
   * Join operators